 For this experience, I highly recommend bringing a waterproof dry bag and waterproof phone case so that you can keep your belongings with you as you swim.
 The dry bag can also act as a floatie if you ever feel tired from swimming!
 You can find more tips for visiting Wadi Shab in my Oman itinerary here.

-13. Salar de Uyuni – by Travel by Carla Vianna
+13. An unforgettable journey to Salar de Uyuni – by Travel by Carla Vianna

 Traveling to the vast Salar de Uyuni in Bolivia has got to be one of the most epic adventures I’ve crossed off my bucket list.
 The Salar de Uyuni, or the Uyuni Salt Flat, is the largest salt desert in the world, composed of 11,000 square kilometers of glistening white salt.
 It’s an otherworldly landscape that allows for surreal, perspective-shifting photos—but the journey there is just as exciting.